myminseok/pivotal-docs/platform-automation/configure-lb-aws.md

 ```
 configuring cf ...
 ```
-then apply TAS change. gorouter vm should be registered to web-lb target group automatically. diego-brain vm  to ssh-lb.
+then apply TAS change.

+now gorouter vm should be registered to web-lb target group automatically. diego-brain vm  to ssh-lb.